IsaakBM/cesmle-ocn-fetch/README.md

 - [cesm_add_to_glorys_downscale.slurm.sh](/Users/ibrito/Desktop/cesmle-ocn-fetch/scripts/slurm/cesm_add_to_glorys_downscale.slurm.sh)

-So the generalized `core/` plus `runners/` structure should be read as the front half of the full pipeline, not as a replacement for the existence of the later anomaly/delta/downscaling steps.
+So the generalized `core/` plus `runners/` structure should be read as the full pipeline structure, with the newer generalized code increasingly covering the later anomaly/delta/downscaling steps as well.

 ## Dataset Mapping